programminghistorian/jekyll/lessons/installing-python-modules-pip.md

 difficulty: 1
 activity: acquiring
 topics: [get-ready, python]
-abstract: "This lesson shows you how to download and install Python modules.
-There are many ways to install external modules, but for the purposes of this lesson, we’re going to use a program called pip."
+abstract: "There are many ways to install external python libraries; this tutorial explains one of the most common methods using pip."
 ---

 Lesson Goals